U.S. will not release Middle East peace plan before Israeli election

 Trump on Monday had said the plan might be revealed before the Israeli election.

-The plan is aimed at resolving some of the thorniest issues of the Israeli-Palestinian conflict, but little is known about its contents.
+“This evening we learned that President Trump’s ‘deal of century’ would be published and presented to the world after the election.
+I can reasonably estimate that it will happen very soon after the election,” Netanyahu said.

+Peace talks between Israel and the Palestinians collapsed in 2014.
+The Palestinians seek to establish a state in the West Bank and Gaza, with East Jerusalem as its capital, areas Israel captured in a 1967 war.
+Israel moved troops and settlers out of Gaza in 2005 and still occupies the West Bank.

-Trump’s Middle East team, including his senior adviser and son-in-law Jared Kushner, had wanted to roll out the plan during the summer but Netanyahu’s failure to put together a governing coalition after April elections prompted a delay.
+Trump’s Middle East team, including Kushner, had wanted to roll out the plan during the summer but Netanyahu’s failure to put together a governing coalition after April elections prompted a delay.

 Netanyahu now faces a fresh vote on Sept.
 17 and, if successful, will try again to form a coalition.

-Unveiling a peace plan before Sept.
+Announcing a peace plan before Sept.
 17 could have complicated a tight race in which Netanyahu’s right-wing Likud party and its strongest rival - Blue and White, led by former armed forces chief Benny Gantz - are running neck and neck in the polls.

 Netanyahu has praised Trump policy moves such as the transfer of the U.S. Embassy from Tel Aviv to Jerusalem, and his recognition of Jerusalem as Israel’s capital and its annexation of the occupied Golan Heights.